ktlim/LDM-148/index.rst

 The LSST Data Management System (DMS) is a set of services employing a variety of software components running on computational and networking infrastructure that combine to deliver science data products to the observatory's users and support observatory operations.
 The DMS is constructed by the DM subsystem in the NSF MREFC project; in the Operations era, it is operated by a combination of the Data Processing and Products (DPP), Science Operations, and Observatory Operations departments.

-The DMS has components that execute in five main physical locations: the Summit observatory building (and the Auxiliary Telescope building) on Cerro Pachon, Chile; the Base data center facility in La Serena, Chile; the Archive data center facility at the National Center for Supercomputing Applications (NCSA) in Urbana, Illinois, USA; and the Satellite computing facility at CC-IN2P3 in Lyon, France.
+The DMS has components that execute in five main physical locations: the Summit Site including the main observatory and the Auxiliary Telescope buildings on Cerro Pachon, Chile; the Base Facility data center located at the Base Site in La Serena, Chile; the Archive Facility data center at the National Center for Supercomputing Applications (NCSA) in Urbana, Illinois, USA; and the Satellite Computing Facility at CC-IN2P3 in Lyon, France.
-The Base and Archive facilities include both production computational environments and also LSST Data Access Centers (DACs).
+The Base and Archive Facilities include both production computational environments (the Base Center and Archive Center, respectively) and also the US and Chilean Data Access Centers (DACs).
 The DACs are composed of modest but significant computational, storage, networking, and other resources intended for use as a flexible, multi-tenant environment for professional astronomers with LSST data rights to retrieve, manipulate, and annotate LSST data products in order to perform scientific discovery and inquiry.

 The data products are defined and described in the Data Products Definition Document (LSE-163).
 These are divided into three major categories or "Levels": Level 1 data products are generated on a nightly or daily cadence, Level 2 data products are generated on an (approximately) annual cadence, and Level 3 data products are generated, created, or imported by users operating on LSST Data Access Center systems.
-Calibration products for the Level 1 data products are generated on a variety of cadences ranging from daily to annual; calibration products for the Level 2 data products are generated on an annual cadence.
+Calibration products for the Level 1 data products are generated on a variety of cadences ranging from daily to annual; calibration products for the Level 2 data products are generated on an annual cadence as a prerequisite for the annual Data Release Production.

-Similarly, the DMS can be broken down into four main domains: a Level 1, near-realtime domain closely linked to the rest of the Observatory; a Level 2 domain organized around the annual data release production; a Data Access Center domain with associated user support components; and an analysis and developer support domain encompassing environments for analysts, developers, and integration and test.
+Similarly, the DMS can be broken down into four main functional domains: a Level 1, near-realtime domain (L1) closely linked to the rest of the Observatory; a Level 2 domain (L2) organized around the annual Data Release Production; a Data Access Center domain (DAC) with associated science user support components; and an analysis and developer support domain (ADS) encompassing environments for observatory operations staff use for science verification, software development, system integration, and system testing.
-In addition, an infrastructure domain hosts services common to all of the other domains.
+In addition, an infrastructure domain (Infra) hosts services supporting all of the other domains.

 The services that make up the DMS include (with the domains they are in noted):
  - Archiving services for the Camera and Auxiliary Telescope (L1)